 Many play testers have told me this is the perfect party game.
 The game is quick to learn and play.
 Gameplay is simultaneous, so there is essentially no player down time.
 Players are encouraged to be social without forcing them too.
 In particular, players enjoyed the non-elimination aspect of the game.
 Instead of leaving, dead players join an ever growing team of ghosts that could still significantly impact the game and have a long shot at a team victory.
 Players also really enjoyed that the game could have two, one, or a team of winners, resulting in surprising player dynamics.
 The act of just pointing a finger gun at your friends is wonderful and ridiculous, but with a solid game of interesting choices behind it, it is fantastic.
 You also get to twirl an invisible lasso when trying to claim a bonus card, because why not?

-Design Notes: The initial inspiration for this game was Smash Up and trick-taking games.
+Design Notes: The initial inspiration for this game was Smash Up and trick-taking games, though it plays very different from either.
 I like the base scoring mechanic of Smash Up, in particular that each base was a different amount of points and had a different effect on gameplay.
-I set out to create a streamlined version of this combined with elements from trick-taking games that plays in 20min or less.
 The base game was created in under an hour on a late night BART ride.
 After that, I spent dozens of hours of design and play testing refining the game and creating more content.
-While the game is far from needing it, I also explored unique player powers that can be added to the game for advanced play and personalization.
-Players really enjoyed the high replayability and character effects that dramatically altered each game, such as Bishop requiring influence cards to be played face up, Spy Master that only scores at the end of the game, and Jester which is randomized to be either high or low points.
+Players really enjoythe high replayability and character effects that dramatically alter each game, such as Numph requiring influence cards to be played face up, Robert the Fox that only scores at the end of the game, and Terl which is only affected by high value cards.

 Storage Auction Showdown

 About: A streamlined open bidding auction game with unique player powers and hidden information.